The UNC Policy Manual

 b.
 Who were away longer than three calendar years following the completion of service.

-I. Scholarship Status.
-When possible, and depending on the availability of funds, military-affiliated students receiving university scholarships at the time of their call to duty should be able to receive the remainder of the scholarship upon their return.
+3. When possible, and depending on the availability of funds, Military-affiliated Students receiving university scholarships at the time of their call to duty should be eligible to apply to receive the remainder of the scholarship upon their return.
 Constituent institutions shall develop policies related to the impact of call to duty on the scholarships they award.
 These policies must:

-1. Include provisions to notify students about the status of their scholarships at the time of a military withdrawal or leave of absence;
+a.
+Include provisions to notify students about the status of their scholarships at the time of a military withdrawal or leave of absence; and

 A. Effective Date.
 The requirements of this regulation shall be effective on the date of adoption of this regulation by the president.